aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 # Hyperledger Fabric on Kubernetes - Part 3: Create a new remote organisation with its own CA

 Configure and start a new Hyperledger Fabric organisation in one account, and join it to an existing Fabric network running in another account.
 Then add a peer to the new organisation and join an existing channel.
+Do this in such a way that we mimic a proper Fabric network, i.e. the new Fabric organisation uses its own CA and manages its own keys, certs and identities.

 This differs from other examples provided on the Internet, for example, http://hyperledger-fabric.readthedocs.io/en/release-1.1/channel_update_tutorial.html and https://www.ibm.com/developerworks/cloud/library/cl-add-an-organization-to-your-hyperledger-fabric-blockchain/index.html.